0xRickey/enChat-Server/README.md

 - For this project I came up with my own protocol of communication and avoided using libraries like `request` that have inbuilt security features so that I could learn deeply about creating a secure application from scratch.

 - This repository only has the server side code for enChat.
-To use the application, use follow the instructions to download and use the enChat client at: https://github.com/0xRickey/enChat-Client
+To use the application, follow the instructions to download and use the enChat client at: https://github.com/0xRickey/enChat-Client

 ## Installation